Yvan4001/os_custom_gaming/Readme.md

 ## License

-This project is distributed under the Apache-2.0 License.
+This project is distributed under a custom open source license that restricts distribution channels and commercial use.
 See the [LICENSE](LICENSE) file for details.